 The good news is: it’s rarely either/or!

-And if you’ve got a team of really talented or experienced designers and project managers, asset templates might even be a higher priority than workflow and expectations templates, as those individuals may reflexively employ more streamlined processes.
+If you’ve got a team of really talented and experienced designers and project managers, asset templates might even be a higher priority than workflow and expectations templates, as those individuals may reflexively employ more streamlined processes.

 What are you waiting for?
 Start templatizing!

-You can get as detailed as you want with your templates; but the more detail, the more work it’ll be to create, and the less flexible it’ll be to use.
-Try to keep templates light-weight if possible, while still containing enough substance to help somebody else (or yourself) hit the ground running.
+You can get as detailed as you want with your templates, simply make sure the first step is stripping them down to only the necessary items.
+This ensures that the templates will be lightweight when completed, while still containing enough substance to help somebody else (or yourself) hit the ground running.

-And don’t be afraid to update and add to — or even slim down — your templates.
+Don’t be afraid to update and add to—or even slim down—your templates.
 The point is to create something that makes the repetitiveness of the design process faster, so writers, designers, and teams can focus more on creativity and quality.